etnflash/improving-spanish-tense-trainer/README.md

 - Focus cards highlight the last few attempts (not lifetime averages) and trigger celebratory callouts when you hit perfect mini-streaks.
 - Need to inspect every tense that’s slipping?
 Expand the focus cards to show the full list, then collapse back down when you’re done.
 - Don’t want the motivation UI?
 Hide/show the “Momentum Pulse” panel anytime—your data keeps tracking in the background.

+## Development Notes

+- Run `npm run lint` for TypeScript/React linting (ESLint) and `npm run format` to apply Prettier rules.
+- `npm run validate:verbs` still checks verb example completeness; it’s a good idea to include it in CI.
+- Husky installs a pre-commit hook that runs `lint-staged`, so staged TS/TSX files get linted and formatted automatically.